Yandex Cloud

 -t=<IAM_token>

-Wait for the message informing you the Cloud Backup agent is registered:
+Wait until you see the message confirming Cloud Backup agent registration:

 ...